Foso/C-Crit_Generator/README.md

 ## Introduction 🙋‍♂️ 🙋‍
-You want to store your critical secret keys in a C file, but you don't y
+You want to store your critical secret keys in your Android App in a C file, but you don't want to deal with C?
+Let C-Crit Generator generate your C Keys file.

 ### Show some :heart: and star the repo to support the project